Caring For Those That Care For Others

 Approach to Wellness: “I enjoy working with first responders and their families to help reduce pain, return to occupational roles, recreational activities, or activities of daily living.
 My passion is knowing that I can give first responders tools to better preserve their joints and soft tissues in physically demanding careers as tactical athletes while focusing on proper body mechanics and lifting techniques to reduce injury.
 You’ll receive compassion based care and connection to fully understand your goals and get you back to what you love.”

-Licensed Acupuncturist Herbalist
+Acupuncturist

-University of Central Missouri (Warrensburg, Mo) Oregon College of Oriental Medicine (Portland, Oregon)
+Five Branches University (Santa Cruz/San Jose, CA) | University of Central Missouri (Warrensburg, MO) | Oregon College of Oriental Medicine (Portland, OR)

-In Clinical Practice Since: 1996, as an acupuncturist since 2017
+In Clinical Practice Since: 1996; 2017 (Acupuncture)

 Approach to Wellness: “Wellness is a multidimensional concept that encompasses various aspects of a person’s overall health and well-being.
 It goes beyond merely the absence of illness and includes physical, mental, emotional, social, and even spiritual components.
 Wellness is often viewed as a holistic approach to living a fulfilling and balanced life which is why I promote wellness in healthcare with Chinese medicine.
 Not only is Chinese medicine able to treat holistically, I treat the individual in front of me.
 Your back pain and insomnia are not the same as your Mom’s, so why would you be treated the same?
 My passion is to provide non-pharmaceutical ways to treat complex health challenges with natural medicine that lights up your body’s innate ability to come back to balance.”